UniModal4Reasoning/DocGenome/README.md

 Besides, based on DocGenome, we conduct extensive experiments to demonstrate the advantages of DocGenome and objectively evaluate the performance of current large models on our benchmark.

 ## Release
+- **We will soon provide support for dataset downloads on other platforms**, such as [Huggingface](https://huggingface.co/datasets/U4R/DocGenome).
+Thank you all for your support of DocGenome.
 - [2024/6/15] 🔥 Our paper entitled "DocGenome: An Open Large-scale Scientific Document Benchmark for Training and Testing Multi-modal Large Models" has been released in arXiv [Link]()
 - [2024/6/6] 🔥 We have released the DocGenome benchmark, includes 8 subsets as follows:
     - [docgenome-train-000.tar.gz](https://drive.google.com/file/d/1p6o6naxPgWLvfmBIvmVionBv4ygSV5Sy/view?usp=drive_link)